Healthy Working

 If appropriate you can also choose to include additional questions relating to new or expectant mothers, sit-stand desks, dual monitors and smart phones in your training and risk assessment.

 It is a legal requirement for the University to offer this training to all staff who use display screen equipment (PC/Mac/laptop/tablet/smartphone) as part of their role.
-It is not a legal requirement for users to complete it but we strongly recommend that they do, to ensure they work safely and comfortably, avoiding any issues which may arise out of working at a workstation.

 Multiple work stations